Student Travel Insurance | Collegepond

-Insurance policy purchased from Indian insurance company is any day cheaper than the one bought in USA and the difference is substantial.
+Insurance policy purchased from an Indian insurance company is any day cheaper than the one bought in a foreign country and the difference is substantial.
 While you may be tempted to buy a policy offered at a low premium and guaranteeing maximum coverage, always make a genuine attempt to know the plan in detail and do a thorough comparative study.
 There are numerous hidden clauses and riders in the policies that need your due consideration.

 - Policy deductible and Co-payment clauses:

 Policy deductible is the out of the pocket expense which insurer needs to bear before he can avail the benefits of his health insurance.
 Co-Payment is the amount that the insured has to pay every time s/he visits the doctor/hospital.
 This amount is over and above the policy deductible.
 As a rule of thumb, the lesser policy deductible and co-payment are, the higher premium would be.
 You need to diligently pick up an insurance that has the right balance.